casbin/casbin-website/docs/Watchers.md

 In order to support incremental synchronization between multiple instances, we provide the `WatcherEx` interface.
 We hope it can notify other instances when the policy changes, but there is currently no implementation of `WatcherEx`.
 We recommend that you use dispatcher to achieve this.

-Compared with `Watcher` interface, with implementing `WatcherEx` what kind of update action can be distinguished, etc `AddPolicy`, `RemovePolicy`, etc.
+Compared with `Watcher` interface, `WatcherEx` can distinguish what type of update action is received, e.g., `AddPolicy` and `RemovePolicy`.

 WatcherEx Apis:
 | api | description |